mez/mez.github.com/_posts/2026-02-17-audio-classification-ssl-deep-dive.md

 **Result: 82.5% accuracy**

-But here's the catch—the contrastive task itself achieved 98% accuracy during pretraining.
-The model was solving a nearly trivial task because environmental sounds are so acoustically distinct that even simple augmentations couldn't fool it.
+But here's the catch: the contrastive task itself reached **98% accuracy during pretraining**.

+The model was solving a nearly trivial task.

+Environmental sounds in ESC-50 are already highly separable in the spectral domain (dog bark vs chainsaw vs rain, etc.).
+With relatively mild augmentations, the identity of each sound barely changes.
+That means the encoder can solve the contrastive objective using coarse cues (energy bands, temporal envelope) instead of learning robust, invariant representations.

+In other words, the model learned:

+*"these sounds are different"*

+instead of:

+*"these two transformed versions of the same sound are meaningfully the same"*

-**Lesson:** Contrastive learning needs *hard negatives*.
-With ESC-50's diverse categories, the model didn't need to learn subtle features.
+**Lesson:** Contrastive learning only works when the task is hard enough.
+You need augmentations and negatives that force the model to learn invariances, not shortcuts.

+Even with this limitation, the learned representation still reached 82.5% accuracy, which is competitive with standard supervised CNN baselines on ESC-50.

 ### Masked Prediction (BEATs-style)

 Inspired by BERT and BEATs: hide patches of the spectrogram and predict discrete tokens.

-> **Note:** This was a simplified, educational implementation to understand the BEATs framework—not a full reproduction.
+> **Note:** This was a simplified, educational implementation to understand the BEATs framework, not a full reproduction.
 The real BEATs includes iterative tokenizer refinement, larger models (90M+ params), and training on millions of samples.
 My goal was to grasp the core concepts: patch embeddings, masking, and discrete token prediction.

 ```
 Spectrogram → Patch Embedding → Encoder → Predict Masked Tokens